iamhabbeboy/picasa/README.md

-# Random wallpaper - rwallpaper
+# Picasa for Unix - rwallpaper

 Introducing the Random Wallpaper Tool for Mac OSX and Linux *(coming soon)*